 If both "Hold Shift key to activate zones while dragging" and "Use non-primary mouse button to toggle zone activation" are disabled, zones will appear right after you start dragging the window.

 Snapping to a single zone with keyboard

-You can use Win+[arrows] to expand the window to multiple zones.
+You can use Win+[arrows] to snap window to a zone.
+Next zone to snap can be chosen either by its index or by relative position.
 However, you must first set Override Windows Snap to enabled in the FancyZones settings.

 Snapping to multiple zones